mHaines9219/the_counter/README.md

 ### Known Bugs

-- Despite attempts at filtering, scraper still counts "the"s that are not visible on page.
+- Despite attempts at filtering, scraper still counts some words that are not visible on page sometimes.